akash80/TikTak-Chat/README.md

 1. Easy to use.
 2. No verification required.
 3. Secure password by AES.
-4. Send friend request.
-5. Make new friends.
-6. Create Group.
+4. send personal messages.
+5. click on username to refresh page.

 //Code structure